apache/storm/DEVELOPER.md

 # Build the code and run the tests

 ## Prerequisites
-To work around a conflict between the shade plugin and maven https://issues.apache.org/jira/browse/MSHADE-206 the build is spit into 2 parts.
-First a set of dependencies are shaded and installed by running.
+To work around a conflict between the shade plugin and maven https://issues.apache.org/jira/browse/MSHADE-206, a set of dependencies needs to be shaded and installed by running:

 ```sh
 cd shaded-deps